Skip to content

 A base layer might define the endpoints, but credentials can be defined in another.
 Different teams have different access to credentials to the same services, so Pardon supports separation of concerns and access requirements by allowing layers of functionality to be applied.

-A root pardon config defines the layers of collections to use.
+A root pardon config defines all the layers of collections to use.
 We’ll need to revisit this in the section on scripting.

 Next Steps